Cloud Block Storage FAQ

 When I am using a volume, how can I know how much space I have left?

-You can verify a volume’s capacity and available space using basic system commands available via their Cloud Server operating system:
+You can verify a volume’s capacity and available space by using basic system commands available through their Cloud Server operating system:

-- In Linux CLI: From a terminal window, run the “df -h” command and note the Size, Used, Avail, and Capacity of the storage volume
+df -hcommand and note the Size, Used, Avail, and Capacity of the storage volume.

-- Windows Explorer: Right-click on drive icon and select “Properties,” and note Capacity, Free space, and Used space
+- In Windows® Explorer: Right-click on the drive icon and select Properties and note Capacity, Free space, and Used space.

 Is there a limit to the number, frequency or size of snapshots that can be taken on a volume?

-Can I utilize a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?
+Can I use a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?

 Yes.
-However at some point the cost benefit of utilizing multiple less expensive SATA volumes in a RAID configuration will be outweighed by the benefit of utilizing a single higher I/O SSD volume.
+However at some point the cost benefit of utilizing multiple less expensive SATA volumes in a RAID configuration is outweighed by the benefit of using a single higher I/O SSD volume.
 If you want to increase the I/O performance of your storage volumes, we encourage you to use higher performing SSD volumes for increased disk I/O.

 How much does Cloud Block Storage cost?